david-beauchesne/FoodWeb-MultiStressors/fwms.md

 ***Notes***: Contribution portion is unconvincing and letter is 42 words over the limit.

-As global change and the human footprint keeps expanding worldwide, properly evaluating the impacts of multiple stressors on natural systems is becoming an increasingly vital issue.
-Even after decades of research on the impacts of multiple stressors, a general lack of theoretical understanding of their impacts remains.
-In particular, the role of species and their interactions in mediating the effects of multiple stressors, although widely acknowledged, has yet to be formally explored.
-We propose, to our knowledge, the first such exploration by conceptualizing the impacts of multiple stressors on complex food webs and by exhaustively simulating the many pathways through which the dynamics of the most common 3-species motifs in empirical food webs are impacted by stressors using generalized Lotka Volterra models.
-We uncover that interactions, their configuration and a species trophic position greatly influence a species sensitivity to and amplification of the impacts of stressors.
-Species in omnivory and tri-trophic food chains in particular are susceptible to the impacts of stressors and to non-additive impacts, which arise chiefly from impacts to species interactions.
-We then use simulation results to infer species sensitivity to stressors in empirical food webs of the St. Lawrence System in eastern Canada.
-We find that, in the mid-1980s, species were trophically predisposed to the dramatic shifts in trophic structure that unfolded following the groudfish stock collapse of the early 1990s.
+Evaluating the impacts of multiple stressors is becoming increasingly vital as global changes  expand worldwide.
+Our understanding of how multiple stressors interact remains minimal after decades of research.
+The role of species and their interactions in mediating the impacts of stressors, although widely acknowledged, has yet to be formally explored.
+Here, we conceptualize the impacts of multiple stressors on food webs and explore how they impact 3-species motifs in simulated food webs.
+We uncover that the configuration of ecological interactions and trophic position greatly influence sensitivity to stressors and their amplification.
+Species in omnivory and tri-trophic food chains in particular are susceptible to stressors and tend to amplify their impacts.
+We then explore species sensitivities in empirical food webs of the St. Lawrence System.
+We find that, in the mid-1980s, species were trophically predisposed to the dramatic shifts in trophic structure that unfolded following the groundfish stock collapses of the early 1990s.
+In conceptualizing and exploring the impacts of multiple stressors on food webs, we demonstrate that a holistic understanding of complex systems is key to proper management.
 This contribution is significant and timely for two main reasons.
 First, from a theoretical stand point, this is the first exhaustive exploration of the impacts of stressors on food web motifs.
 Second, we provide a clear link between theory and management by illustrating how our framework can be applied to detect most sensitive species in a real food web exposed to various stressors.
 Our group of co-authors is singularly positioned to write this paper.
 D. Beauchesne and P. Archambault both have strong backgrounds in environmental assessments in general and cumulative impacts in particular.
 K. Cazelles and D. Gravel are both experts in theoretical ecology with strong backgrounds and recognition in the field.

 \newpage